Debian/raspi3-image-spec/README.md

     `apt-get` invocations with `apt-get -o Acquire::Check-Valid-Until=false`
-- If you want to use the latest versions of each software, you can replace `http://snapshot.debian.org/archive/debian/20171007T213914Z/` in raspi3.yaml with the URL of your favorite Debian mirror.
+- If you want to use the latest versions of each software, you can replace `http://snapshot.debian.org/archive/debian/20171007T213914Z/` in raspi3.yaml with `http://deb.debian.org/debian`.
 Of course, this means that the build may break if there are regressions in the latest versions.

 Once you have edited raspi3.yaml, you can generate the image by